cugos/cugos.github.com/meetings/_posts/2015-04-15-cugos_monthly.markdown

   * Web Cartography with MapBox Studio, an application that lets you design maptiles with an easy to use desktop app.
   * QGIS for desktop GIS and cartography.

+Ways to help:

+  * Find a sponser
+  * Volunteer
+  * Send feedback to hello@cugos.org
+  * Spread the word.
+Tell your friends.
+Tell your Grandma!